atenfyr/bettertaxes/CONFIG.md

 - There are three built-in lists: `Base`, `Calamity`, and `Thorium`.
 The `Calamity` and `Thorium` lists will always return false regardless of the condition if the corresponding mod is not enabled.
 - Here is a list of every single key with the list `Base`:
     - `Base.always`: Always set to true.
 Use this for a "default value."
     - `Base.never`: Always set to false.
-Mostly used internally, but you can also use this for debugging.
     - `Base.downedMechBossAny`: Any mechanical boss has been defeated.
     - `Base.downedMechBossAll`: All mechanical bosses have been defeated.
     - `Base.downedPlantBoss:` Plantera has been defeated.